ghost1372/ghost1372.github.io/docs/DevWinUI/controls/spectrumVisualizer/index.md

 # Example

-First you need to implement `ISpectrumAnalyzer` and define your analyzer, you can use `NAudio` library which does not support AOT or `AudioGraph` which does support AOT to analyze audio files.
+First you need to implement `ISpectrumAnalyzer` and define your analyzer, you can use `NAudio` library or `AudioGraph` to analyze audio files.

 ## AudioGraphSpectrumAnalyzer
 ```cs